10 common HR pitfalls to avoid

 10. Lack of vision and employee engagement

 As your company grows, don’t forget about engaging your employees and keeping them motivated.
 Losing talent can be very harmful to your business, so make sure you communicate with employees regularly and pay attention to how to make your company a good employer and workplace.
-Your employees namely play a key role in employer branding as they are putting a good word out there regarding an employer.
+Your employees play a key role in employer branding as they are putting a good word out there regarding an employer.

 Many things can be done in addition to the statutory rules, in order to engage employees and keep them motivated.
-It can be financial incentives such as share options or additional wellbeing benefits.
+It can be financial incentives such as sharing options or additional wellbeing benefits.
 But it can also be investments into social events or corporate social responsibility initiatives.